Combined 2004 and 2005 data indicate that

 Information on NSDUH used in compiling data for

-this report is available in the following publications:
+this report is available in the following

 Office of Applied Studies.
 (2006).
-Results from
+Results

-National findings (DHHS Publication No. SMA
+Health: National findings (DHHS Publication

-06-4194, NSDUH Series H-30).
-Rockville, MD: Substance
+No. SMA 06-4194, NSDUH Series H-30).
+Rockville,

-Abuse and Mental Health Services Administration.
+MD: Substance Abuse and Mental Health Services

 Office of Applied Studies.
 (2005).
-Results from
+Results

-National findings (DHHS Publication No. SMA
+Health: National findings (DHHS Publication

-05-4062, NSDUH Series H-28).
-Rockville, MD: Substance
+No. SMA 05-4062, NSDUH Series H-28).
+Rockville,

-Abuse and Mental Health Services Administration.
+MD: Substance Abuse and Mental Health Services

 Because of improvements and modifications to the